Call to book01904 521 936

 Itinerary

-Early this morning we meet at our dedicated Departure Office at St Pancras International and depart on the Eurostar to Avignon via Paris.
-On arrival we transfer to Sete, in the afternoon we board our home for the next seven days, the delightful Anne-Marie, a stylish hotel barge.
-We are presented to the crew and enjoy a welcome drink on board before we enjoy dinner together this evening.
+Early this morning we meet at St Pancras to begin our holiday and board the Eurostar to Montpellier via Paris.
+Joining our coach, we then drive to Sete.
+Arriving in the afternoon, we board our home for the next seven days, the delightful Anne-Marie, a stylish hotel barge.
+Our lovely crew provide us with a welcome drink onboard before we enjoy dinner together this evening.

 Includes